CJicey/pdf-extractor/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Main Dependencies:
+Main Dependencies(Poppler):

 In this section I will go over the main more complicated dependencies needed to run the code.
 These dependencies are needed to run the OCR extractor.

-Poppler:
+When done with "Main Dependencies(Poppler)" move on to "Main Dependencies(pytesseract)"

 First in the terminal: "pip install pdf2image" after this is done go to step 1